HCL-TECH-SOFTWARE/digital-experience/docs/productfeatures/digital_asset_mgmt/dam_plugin_communication.md

 This API route/URL is a middleware URL configured in DAM configurations.
 This is picked from plug-in configurations and a POST request is made to this API with the file, Auth-key, callback-url, and actions parameters passed along.
 The Auth-key is also configured in the configuration and is also picked by DAM.
 The `Callback-API` is called back by middleware after the operation is completed successfully by the plug-in and the modified asset is sent back to DAM.

-See this page for the [Plugin-API Specification](https://opensource.hcltechsw.com/experience-api-documentation/image-processor-api/).
+Refer to this documentation for more information on the [Plugin-API Specification](https://opensource.hcltechsw.com/experience-api-documentation/image-processor-api/).

 **Body request**: